-Check out our page on first-time buyers for more information.
+Find out more with our Help to Buy guide then check out our page on first-time buyers for more information.

 If you've decided to apply for a low-deposit mortgage, you'll need to decide whether to fix your rate for between two and five years, or to apply for a variable-rate mortgage.

 Fixing gives you the security of knowing exactly how much your payments will cost each month, which can make it easier to budget for.